ludios/useful-bookmarklets/README.md

 ## Set a gray background-color for all images

 Sometimes useful with Dark Reader when images with a transparent background are made unreadable (<a href="https://github.com/darkreader/darkreader/issues/356">#356</a>, <a href="https://github.com/darkreader/darkreader/issues/3753">#3753</a>).
-Both black and white will be readable on gray.
+Both black and white will be readable on <code>#888</code> (a midpoint which is untouched by Dark Reader).

 ```js
 javascript:(function() {